NRG-UCalgary/SDN-Simulator/README.md

 # sdn-simulator

-This is a discrete-event simulator for Software-Defined Networks.
+This is a discrete-event simulation tool for Software-Defined Networks.
+The simulator models transport and network layers of SDN.
+The tool provides the user the option of generating the result of the study in form of tables and graphs in spreadsheet file.
 ## Technologies and Frameworks
 - Java
 - Maven